ItsPrashant008/Blockchain-Hardhat-Setup/README.md

     npx hardhat coverage

-<b> After Successfully run test case you can use this setup as per you code/contract <b>
+<b> After Successfully run test case you can use this network setup as per need <b>

 ---